 Following two fatal crashes which took the lives of Stock Car Brasil drivers Rafael Sperafico in 2007 and Gustavo Sondermann in 2011, a revised chicane was introduced for these races (but not F1) at the Curva do Café corner.
 The slightly clunky, tyre-lined chicane was further altered for the 2013 season, being eased on exit (though initially, contractors built the chicane the wrong way round and it had to be rebuilt a second time...).
 It remains in use for the popular stock car races, in combination with specially-designed SAFER barriers, identical to those now widely used on North American ovals, which had replaced the concrete wall at the final turn following the Sperafico crash.

-Additional run-off was also created at the Senna-S by moving the pitlane exit further back, while further earthworks created more room to the outside of Curva do Sol.
-The final track change came with the addition of an alternate route at Bico de Pato, possibly for use during motorcycle events, though this does not seem to have eventualised.
+Additional run-off was also created at the Senna-S by moving the pit lane exit further back, while further earthworks created more room to the outside of Curva do Sol.
+The final track change came with the addition of an alternate route at Bico de Pato, possibly for use during motorcycle events, though this does not seem to have ever been used.
 The works, including a full track resurfacing, were completed ahead of the Grand Prix in November, with a second phase due to start following the race.
 This saw the existing pit buildings demolished and new ones built, with increased garage and paddock space.
-A reduced calendar of events was run in 2015 with a temporary pit lane to be employed while the construction work takes place.
+A reduced calendar of events was run in 2015 with a temporary pit lane employed while the construction work takes place.

 The most recent improvements came in 2018, when the circuit received night lighting throughout its length.
 Twenty-one towers were installed, one approximately every 200 meters.
 Each tower is nine meters high and the lamps used are 140,000 lumens, twice the average, which means an actual lighting power of 150 linear meters.
 They are flexible and pivot to allow light to be directed to points of interest as needed.

-The future of the circuit as the host of Formula One beyond 2020 is in doubt, with a new F1-standard circuit in Rio de Janeiro announced in 2019, with the backing of the country's president, Jair Bolsonaro.
-Whether this materialises remains to be seen but it has had the unexpected bonus of galvanising the support for Interlagos from the city's officials.
+The future of the circuit as the host of Formula One beyond 2020 seemed in doubt, with a new F1-standard circuit in Rio de Janeiro announced in 2019 with the backing of the country's president, Jair Bolsonaro.
+While this could have been a terminal blow, the news had the unexpected bonus of galvanising the support for Interlagos from the city's officials.
 In May 2019, plans to sell off the circuit as part of a drive to privatise city real estate were shelved, with city councillors voting to renew the circuit's concession instead.